Using grep recursively

 - 9You should escape the

-files. – Melebius Jan 2, 2017 at 7:17 - @Melebius can you explain why it needs escaping – does it have anything to do with the CPP or TXT extensions you mentioned?
+*using\*.cppor'*.cpp'.
+Otherwise it won’t give the expected result when the working directory contains some*.txtfiles. – Melebius Jan 2, 2017 at 7:17 - @Melebius can you explain why it needs escaping – does it have anything to do with the CPP or TXT extensions you mentioned?
 Or did you just use those as examples? – Simon East Apr 28, 2017 at 3:05

 - 2@SimonEast These extensions are those used in this question and answer, nothing special otherwise.
 It would probably work without escaping when using

-) which feels very similar otherwise. – Melebius Apr 28, 2017 at 6:55 - @Melebius adding to what you wrote, it does work with
+--include=<pattern>but it is important to escape*with--include <pattern>(a space instead of=) which feels very similar otherwise. – Melebius Apr 28, 2017 at 6:55 - @Melebius adding to what you wrote, it does work with

-syntax, but you can live dangerously if you assume there are no files matching the pattern in the current directory. – TooTone Nov 4, 2021 at 22:02
+--include=<pattern>.
+It also works with--include<pattern>, so long as there are no files matching the pattern in the current directory.
+I.e., it’s safest to escape the pattern when you’re not using the=syntax, but you can live dangerously if you assume there are no files matching the pattern in the current directory. – TooTone Nov 4, 2021 at 22:02